imdrasil/jennifer.cr/docs/model_mapping.md

 **Important restriction** - model with no primary field is not allowed for now.

-It may be useful to have one parent class for your model - just make it abstract and everything will work well:
+It may be useful to have one parent class for all your models - just make it abstract and everything will work well:

 ```crystal
 abstract class ApplicationRecord < Jennifer::Model::Base